Summoner Basic Guide

 Everlasting Flight

-During our Phoenix demi-summon phase, Phoenix will automatically cast Everlasting Flight, which is a party-wide regen.
+During our Phoenix demi-primal phase, Phoenix will automatically cast Everlasting Flight, which is a party-wide regen.
 Everlasting Flight’s regen has a cure potency of 100 per regen tick over 21 seconds.
 This is comparable to many healer abilities, such as Scholar’s Whispering Dawn (80 potency per regen tick over 21 seconds) or White Mage’s Asylum (100 potency per regen tick over 24 seconds, plus a boost on healing actions within a more limited area).

 Pet scaling is slightly weaker than player character scaling, but the point is that Everlasting Flight’s strength as a “free” heal is on par with healer abilities, making it valuable in both progression and optimization.